Last Updated on September 24, 2022

 Is Spinach Good for Pregnant Women?
 The Benefits

-Eating spinach during pregnancy can provide some important benefits:
+Consumption of spinach during pregnancy can provide some important benefits:

-- Spinach is a good source of folic acid, which is important for pregnant women.
+- Spinach is a rich source of folic acid, which is important for pregnant women.
 Folic acid helps to prevent birth defects of the brain and spine.
 A pregnant woman needs to consume 400 micrograms of folate (the natural form of folic acid) daily.
 (Source: KidsHealth.org)

-In addition, not all varieties of spinach have an equal amount of nutrients.
+In addition, not all varieties of spinach have an equal amount of essential nutrients.
 For example, baby spinach has more folate than mature spinach (source: WebMD).
 So if you’re looking for an extra boost of nutrients, you could choose baby spinach – though all types are nutritious and beneficial when you’re pregnant.